Sunaina015/android-sdk-sample/README.md

 ### Attaching the media stream

 It is advised to use the VideoView object available in the SDK.
+Check the part about the Voxeet UI Toolkit below.

 ```java
 // Attach the renderer to the media so we can get the rendering working